kevinswiber/yaml-rust2/ROADMAP.md

 - Position-based node lookup capabilities
 - Test suite validating source mapping functionality

+## 🚧 Pointer Equality Issues in Source Mapping - IN PROGRESS

+We've identified and are addressing issues related to pointer equality in the source mapping system:

+### Identified Issues:

+1. **Node Identity Inconsistency**:
+   - Different node instances with the same content are being created during parsing
+   - This causes pointer equality checks to fail when looking up nodes in the source map
+   - Particularly problematic for flow collections (mappings and sequences)

+2. **Source Map Building Process**:
+   - The `collect_position_spans` method uses a `HashMap<*const Yaml, PositionSpan>` which relies on pointer equality
+   - When nodes in the document and nodes in the source map are different instances, pointer equality checks fail

+3. **Flow Collections Handling**:
+   - Flow collections are often created and manipulated in multiple places
+   - This leads to different instances with the same content being used in different parts of the code

+### Progress Made:

+1. **Fixed `insert_new_node` Method**:
+   - Modified to maintain node identity by consistently using the original node instance
+   - Added proper handling of node identity when resolving aliases and inserting into collections

+2. **Improved Event Handlers**:
+   - Modified `MappingStart` and `SequenceStart` event handlers to ensure consistent node instances
+   - Enhanced position tracking for flow collections

+### Planned Improvements:

+1. **Enhance Position Tracker**:
+   - Modify the `PositionTracker` to store all nodes, not just anchored ones
+   - Ensure consistent node instances throughout the parsing process

+2. **Improve Source Map Building**:
+   - Ensure that the source map uses the same node instances as the document structure
+   - Refine how nodes are stored and retrieved during the parsing process

+3. **Refactor Flow Collection Handling**:
+   - Target the flow collection handling in the parser to ensure consistent node instances
+   - Improve position tracking specifically for flow collections

+4. **Comprehensive Testing**:
+   - Expand test suite to verify pointer equality is maintained
+   - Add tests for complex nested structures

 ## ✅ Stage 1: Define Position Structures - COMPLETED

 The implementation now includes: